alison-t/alison-t.github.io/essays/asking-questions-101.md

 To all the above, I am inclined to say, "No."

 Learning must begin somewhere.
-Experience must start somewhere.
+Experience and skill come with time.
 Usually, it begins with these "stupid" questions that seem much too simple for veterans in any field.
-It would be wise to remember, though, that we all start from somewhere.
+It would be wise to remember, though, where we all started from.

-Every question holds value, maybe to you, the person asking, or a freshman in the UH ICS program with no coding experience Googling their way to the fix to the error in their code.
-This value gives the question purpose, thus making it far from being "stupid" to have asked, because turns out, someone probably needed the answer.
+Questioning is a skill--it takes time and practice, plus a bit of stumbling around and struggling to find answers.
+In the same way there are concepts in math you might have trouble asking for help on because you do not understand enough to get your misunderstanding across, computer science trouble can be equally confusing to navigate finding the right questions--not to mention, the right answers.

-Yet there *are* stupid ways to asking a question.
-In the same way asking an English professor for help on math homework before checking with your math professor might not be the brightest decision, "smart" questioning is a matter of the approach to the question and situation--not the actual question being asked.
-Being resourceful and working through the issue to the best of your ability, prior to reaching out more publicly for help, is an important skill in technical questioning.
+It is not that stupid questions will fail to get your results, but more so that the questions being asked may only offer select answers.
+Knowing the right questions to ask will take trial, error, and effort on your part, but the answers and knowledge you will gain from it are worth it.

-It is not that stupid questions will get you stupid results, but more so that the amount of effort you put into your own problems will be reflected in the attempts to help by others.
+So, while there are no *stupid* questions, there are ways to ask **better** ones.